UTS-DLL/UTS-AI-Hackathon/README.md

 [<img src="images/submitbutton.png" width="200">](#)

+##Technology Stack you can use

+1. Any programming language of your choice (e.g. Python, Java, etc.)
+2. Suggestation: Python on IPython Notebooks, Scripts

 ## Background

 One of the most common tools environmental labs use to analyse samples is a piece of equipment called a Gas Chromatograph Mass Spectrometer (GC-MS).
 This equipment can be divided into two sections; the gas chromatograph (GC) and the mass spectrometer (MS).
 The GC is used to process the sample and deliver it to the MS. The MS is used to detect and measure environmental contaminants in the samples.
 This project will be focusing on the MS.